 Small companies may not have a lot of resources at their disposal to fight credit card fraud.
 But whether you have one employee or 100, card fraud can hurt you.
 Here are some ways that you can lower your risk.

-Protect your point-of-sale system
+Protect your point-of-sale (POS) system

 “That means locking up POS devices during closed hours so they can’t be accessed by anyone except a manager,” he said.

-Also, inspect POS devices at least a couple of times a week, “looking for anything out of the ordinary such as loose housing, exposed wire, bulky fitting or anything that seems out of place on the device,” Glassberg advises.
+Also, inspect POS devices at least a couple of times a week, “looking for anything out of the ordinary such as loose housing, exposed wire, bulky fitting or anything that seems out of place on the device,” Glassberg noted.

 Finally, stay up to date on any software updates to your POS system.